-Product presentation and merchandising makes the merchandise "pop" and connects what the shopper has in mind with what is physically available in-store.
-Often, when the shopper is just browsing, presentation can activate impulsive or latent desires.
+Product display or merchandising makes an offering "pop" and connects what the shopper has in mind with what is physically available in-store.
+Also, when shoppers are just browsing, the best display activates impulsive or latent desires.

-To win at this game, ask yourself one question: how findable is a product in less than 10 seconds?
+To win at this game, ask yourself one question: how findable is an item in less than 10 seconds?

 3. Analysis paralysis kills purchase

-Once the customer has decided to examine a department or a larger assortment, brands and retailers can help him make a choice.
+Once customers have decided to examine a larger assortment, brands and retailers can help them direct choice.
 A challenge!

-The consumer craves freedom and variety, but when he shops, he has trouble managing choice.
-Chances are that he gets confused and doesn't purchase a thing, afraid of making imperfect purchasing decisions or lacking confidence in the correctness of his purchasing decisions (consumer confusion).
+Consumers craves freedom and variety, but when they shop, they have trouble managing choice.
+Chances are that they get confused and don't purchase a thing, afraid of making an imperfect decision or lacking confidence in the correctness of a purchasing decision (consumer confusion).

 MHD's Whiskythèque, made by Pilotes, helps you find your premium Whisky in 30sec

-Orientation and merchandising tactics influence how choice is made.
-As a result, the shopper experiences a higher level of expertise and service, and tends to remain loyal to the shop or the department.
+Arrangement and merchandising tactics influence how choice is made.
+As a result, the customer experiences a higher level of communication, expertise and service, and tends to remain loyal to the shop or the assortment.

 4. Dear brand, try not to tell too much!

-Making branding stand out in store can be challenging.
-While rushing through the shop, the shopper gives a brand not more than a quick glance.
+Making brand communication stand out in-store is challenging.
+While rushing through the shop, the visitor gives a brand not more than a quick glance.
 What values does the brand stand for?
-How does it appeal to its audience?
-A brand may have a brilliant story to tell, but it's irrelevant if the shopper doesn't see it.
+How does it appeal to its target audience?
+A brand may have a brilliant story to tell, but it's irrelevant if the customer doesn't see it.

-So how can a brand message stand out in the shop?
-Eye-catching shapes, bright graphics or original materials can fully engage shopper's eyes.
+So how can brand communication stand out on the shopfloor?
+Remarkable shapes, graphics or original materials can catch shopper's eyes.
 Or they can add service to faciliate a memorable purchase experiece (tip!).

 Creativity, originality and consistency are essential to deliver a quick message.
-In other words, the shopper does not have to make an effort to understand and remember the message.
+In other words, the customer does not have to make an effort to understand and remember the message.

-Telling too much is probably the biggest slip up, the shopper is already gone before the end of the story.
+Telling too much is probably the biggest slip up, the visitor is already gone before the end of the story.

-Sometimes the shopper wants to know what a product does for him.
-Or what makes a product special?
+Shopper wants to know what a product does for them.
+Or, what makes it special?
 How and when consumers can use or consume them?
-And how can they make the most of it?
+Or how can they make the most of it?

-Relevant information about product features can make the purchase experience easier.
+Informational communication about features can make the purchase experience easier.
 To be understood, make it short.
-Your customer barely wants to read anything, you better visualize what you want to say.
+Your customer barely wants to read anything; you can better visualize what you want to say.

 6. "I need ideas!"
 Be there and be useful

-Sometimes a shopper doesn't know what he is looking for.
-If during a shopping trip inspiration is lacking, instore messaging can fill the gap.
+Sometimes shoppers don't know what they are looking for.
+If during a shopping trip inspiration is lacking, in-store communication can fill the gap.
 These moments can take different forms.
 A few examples:

 merchandising tactics that invite the shopper to touch products